grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The weight of the atmosphere pressed the black air of nighttime down onto the surface of the ocean.
 The atmosphere had pinned the air under a murky dome of heavy cloud, and held it down like a schoolyard miscreant torturing some stick-armed runt.
 The weight compressed the air to complete stillness, and flattened the water, until it was unable to raise more than a barely perceptible heave under its glassy smoothness.

-A distant and feeble moon --- not visible and cast out by the atmosphere --- dimly lit the clouds to the color of the charred edges of a coal.
+A distant moon --- not visible and cast out by the atmosphere --- dimly lit the clouds to the color of the charred edges of a coal.
 The moon reclined, above and beyond, untormented by the pressure of the atmosphere but unable to muster enough warmth to intervene.
 It merely stood by helpless, feebly attempting to stir the ocean out from under it by the force of tide.
-It was all it could do to provide even the coldest dimmest light.
-The light that filtered down through layer upon layer of gray cloud til it was so diluted and refracted that it left the sky only a few shades of black lighter than the water.
+It was all it could do to provide even the coldest, dimmest light.
+The light filtered down through layer upon layer of gray cloud til it was so diluted and refracted that it left the sky only a few shades of black lighter than the water.

 The ocean was unquestionably black.
 A blackness that came up from the deep.
 Beyond the atmosphere rode heavenly bodies that radiated light and heat, and the thick gasses of the atmosphere carried some portion of that warmth down to the surface.
 Below the water was darkness and cold, and the viscous liquid transported that darkness up to the surface, carried on vast swells of cold.
 As hard as the atmosphere might press down, the darkness yielded not at all to the pressure above.

-On this surface, that stretched horizon to horizon, from the cupped edge of the dome in all directions without referent or feature, a point arose.
+On this surface, stretched horizon to horizon from the cupped edge of the dome in all directions without referent or feature, a point arose.
 A miniscule and meaningless point, like the first push of a needle through the underside of a new piece of fabric the workings of which would soon join the fabric irrevocably and forever to another with hundreds of gradually tightening, interwoven stitches.
 The point rose, a long thin wire sting extruded up, piercing through the surface.
 A thin V-shaped wake trailed behind it in the water marking its course.
 The wire bent back against the pressure of the air, as it grew up from the surface, it bent over more until it's tip was nearly horizontal to the surface of the water, held there in a long gracefully arcing line.

 At its base the wire rested on a short steel mast which broke through the surface a moment later, accompanied by a series of a half dozen other masts, each leaving a more significant wake behind it.
 The low string of wakes carved up the black surface behind the path of the masts with their nested Vs. For a minute they moved alone on the surface, and the nest Vs grew longer and longer, stretching out behind them in a very subtle but ever-widening trail.